bwestrich/tdd-spock/README.md

 * Put **mocks** in the **'then:'** section.
 See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.

+## Show API methods before internal methods
+* Sort classes in methods as follows: happy path tests edge case and exception tests non-test (utility) methods

+## Show happy path tests in where tables before edge cases and exceptions
+(e.g. `mcwest.SpecifyClassUnderTestSpec`).

+##Use comments and @Unroll to document where table test cases
+ When using where tables, add a comment column as the first column and use it in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).

+##Put expected values at end of where table
+ When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).

 ##Limit size of where tables
+ Wide tables often mean you are testing too much in one test.
- Break wide tables into smaller tables (e.g. `mcwest.SmallerWhereSpec`).
+ If possible, break wide tables into smaller tables (e.g. `mcwest.SmallerWhereSpec`).

-##Put expected values at end of where table
- When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SmallerWhereSpec`).

 ##Spy cautiously
 * Spock supports use of test spies to mock selected methods of the class under test (see `mcwest.learnspock.SpySpec`).
 * Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.

 ##Write tests for Spring web apps that work both standalone and in-container
 Write controller tests out of container and then (by inheriting them) also run them in container.
+This allows you to write these tests quickly (since they run fast) even though they eventually will also run in-container.
 For more info on this approach, see README-MOCKMVC.md.

 ##Other concepts
 * TODO: use static or @Shared variables to centralize initialization of variables that are used in where tables.